 WHY USE SQUARE BALES?

 Baling and wrapping are by far the best solution for handling large volumes of packaging waste.
 Storage space can also be kept to a minimum with highly-compacted bales and they can be transported cost-effectively.
-Square bales can be formed more efficiently than round bales.
-Therefore, disposing of solid waste in a landfill allows reducing the size and adjusting the moisture of the solid waste and placing the waste in a preselected geometric form – a square.
+Cross Wrapped square bales can be formed more efficiently than round bales.
+Therefore, disposing of solid waste in a landfill allows reducing the size and adjusting the moisture of the solid waste, and placing the waste in a preselected geometric form – a square.
 The pre-seal significantly improves the efficiency of transportation: high-density bales can be easily transported in a common platform truck.
 This technology also allows stacking bales to achieve a smooth and uniform surface, which simplifies the operation of piling layers of soil on top, while at the same time reducing the needed amount.
 Primer is required 10 times less than normal.

 Written by Cross Wrap Regional Director for Russia & CIS Mrs. Ljuba Stepanova

 We at Cross Wrap are innovators, problem-solvers, and engineers.
 Our clients’ biggest challenges are our greatest motivation.
 We design and manufacture bale wrapping and opening machines that transform industry processes and help companies enhance their productivity, safety, sustainability, customer satisfaction, and overall profitability.
 Please contact our sales to hear more about Cross Wrap solutions.
 You may also be interested in our past and upcoming webinars about Cross Wrap.